-Rabbi Sara Rich is thrilled to be a part of the CJL team.
+Rabbi Sara Rich, Director of Education, joined the CJL team in 2011.
 She was ordained from the New York campus of the Hebrew Union College – Jewish Institute of Religion.
 As a student, Sara served as a student rabbi in Williamsport, PA (home of Little League!) and Brampton, Ontario.
-She also worked with the wonderful people at the Brooklyn Heights Synagogue, Central Conference of American Rabbis, Greene Family Camp and as a chaplain intern at the Bellevue Hospital Center.
-Sara earned a B.A. in Psychology from the University of MD, College Park and looks forward to morphing from Terrapin to Tiger.
-Today, Sara resides in Manhattan with her husband Ezra and their baby daughter (and Kesher mascot) Miriam.
+She also worked at the Brooklyn Heights Synagogue, Central Conference of American Rabbis, Greene Family Camp and as a chaplain intern at the Bellevue Hospital Center.
+Sara earned a B.A. in Psychology from the University of MD, College Park and an M.A. in Hebrew Literature from HUC-JIJR.
+Today, Sara resides in Highland Park, NJ with her husband Ezra and their baby daughter (and Kesher mascot) Miriam.
 Rabbi Sara offers a number of classes and fellowships at the CJL and is always available to meet one-on-one for coffee at her second office, the Starbucks on Nassau St.

 Robin Rudofker joined the CJL staff as Development Director in February 2012.
 Robin was raised in Cheltenham, PA where she developed a deep love for sports and especially for her hometown teams - The Philadelphia Eagles, Flyers and Phillies.
 Robin earned a B.A. in Psychology from Brandeis University and an M.B.A. in Marketing from Drexel University.
 Prior to her arrival at the CJL, she worked for 16 years at the Jewish Federation of Southern New Jersey as Chief Development Officer and Marketing Director.
 Robin lives in Vorhees, NJ with her husband, Jim, and their two sons, Matthew and Isaac.
 When she's not busy raising critically-needed funds to grow the programs of the CJL, Robin enjoys Pilates, tennis, dancing, and movies.
 She loves all types of music and is a die-hard Bruce Springsteen fan!

 Susan Johanesen joined the CJL in July 2009 after 25 years of owning and operating an office support business.
 In her role as Executive Assistant, she provides support to the Executive Director and Development Director, maintains development databases, does the bookkeeping and handles the many other functions that keep the office running.
 If you're not sure who to ask, she is happy to help you.
 She enjoys writing fiction and recently received a B.A. in English.
 In her free time she tutors writing and study skills, working with adult learners at community colleges.
-Susan has three children, two working in visual design in New York City and one who recently received her PhD in geology and is teaching in Maine.
-She loves camping with her two granddaughters, ages two and five, in the summer and exploring NYC and Brooklyn with them throughout the year.
+Susan has three children, one working with an internet media company New York City, one pursuing an archetecture degree at UVA, and one an Assistant Professor of Geology at SUNY-Fredonia.
+She loves camping with her two granddaughters, ages three and six, in the summer and exploring NYC and Brooklyn with them throughout the year.